|

 six varied stages, from asteroid fields to narrow and deep canyons.
 The craft

-can use a simple Vulcan laser gun or secondary, and in limited supplies,
+can use a simple Vulcan laser gun or secondary, but in limited quantities,

 homing missiles.
 Power-ups, in the shape of floating orbs stamped with the